microsoft/Freeflow/README.md

 # Quick Start: run a demo of Freeflow #

 Below are the steps of running Freeflow in fully-isolated RDMA mode.
+For TCP mode, refer to the README in [**tcp branch**](https://github.com/Microsoft/Freeflow/tree/tcp).

 Step 1: Start Freeflow router (one instance per server)
 ```